 Pathogenicity.
-The Staphylococci are important human pathogens, but considerable variation in activity is encountered in the different species.
-The two important offensive weapons of the staphylococcus are pyogenicity and toxicity.
+The Staphylococcus is an important human pathogen.
+Its two important offensive weapons are pyogenicity and toxicity.
 These properties are not, however, possessed by all strains; the severity of staphylococcal infections is doubtless dependent on the presence of one or both of these factors.
 Pyogenicity appears to be the more constant property, but the substance responsible for this has not been determined; it appears to be distinct from the toxin.

-Staph. aureus has the most marked pathogenicity and is responsible for many severe pyogenic infections of man and animals.
-In man it is frequently the causative agent of skin lesions, such as boils, sycosis, carbuncles and impetigo contagiosa; it may also be responsible for cases of empyema, osteomyelitis, septicæmia, perirenal abscess, peritonitis, otitis media, etc. It is a common secondary invader, particularly of infections of the upper respiratory tract.
+Staph. pyogenes strains are pathogenic and are responsible for many severe pyogenic infections of man and animals.
+In man they are frequently the causative agent of skin lesions, such as sycosis, carbuncles and impetigo contagiosa; they are also responsible for cases of empyema, osteomyelitis, septicæmia, perirenal abscess, peritonitis, otitis media, etc. They are frequently present as secondary invaders, particularly of infections of the upper respiratory tract.
 In the most severe forms a generalization of the infection with septicæmia or pyæmia may result.
+It is usually found that strains isolated from severe lesions form the aureus pigment, while citreus strains are rarely, if ever, pathogenic.
 When a suppurative phlebitis, followed by thrombosis, occurs at the site of the primary infection, the thrombus breaks down and is disseminated by the blood-stream; the particles become impacted in the small vessels of various tissues and local abscesses result.
-This condition is known as pycemia.
+This condition is known as pyæmia.

-In some cases of food-poisoning the staphylococcus aureus has been incriminated; proof of this association is frequently difficult to obtain.
+In some cases of food-poisoning Staphylococcus pyogenes has been incriminated; proof of this association is frequently difficult to obtain.
 It has been found experimentally that some strains form a toxin capable of producing gastro-enteritis in man.